blackcodherbootcamp/unit01-assessment-git/README.md

 ## Assessment Steps

-Open a terminal/command prompt.
+Open a terminal window.

 To capture the terminal session and all the commands entered into the terminal, enter the following command:

 ```sh
 > script output.txt
 ```
 This will record all commands entered in to your terminal and save them to a file called `output.txt`.

-To record a script using the Linux `script` command on a windows machine you will need to have the windows subsystem for Linux (WSL 2) installed **OR** alternatively, you can use the PowerShell transcript command:
+To record a script using the Linux `script` command on a Windows machine you will need to have the Windows Subsystem for Linux installed **OR** alternatively, you can use the PowerShell command:

 ```powershell
 > Start-Transcript -Path "output.txt"
 ```

-Once the capture session has started, run through the following steps.
-Using terminal commands:
+Once the capture session has started, run through the following steps in a terminal:

 1. Create two directories called `folder1` and `folder2`.
 1. Create three files called `file1.txt`, `file2.txt` and `file3.txt`.
 1. Move `file1.txt` into the `folder1` directory.
 1. Move `file2.txt` into the `folder2` directory.
-1. Change directory current by navigating to `folder1`.
+1. Change directory by navigating to `folder1`.
 1. List the current directory files and folders.
 1. In `folder1` create a file called `full.txt` with a file size of 2MB.

-**HINT:** the following command creates an empty 4 MB file called `example.log` in Linux
+**HINT:** the following command creates an empty 4 MB file called `example.log`:
 ```sh
 # Linux/MacOs command
 > truncate -s 4m example.log